 Children who answered that they wish to be doing additional activities were asked to identify one activity they wish they could do and where they would like to do it.
 Note: responses are grouped into categories for reporting purposes.

-(Number of Children)

-Physical and/or outdoor activities 17
+WISHES (Number of Children) Physical and/or outdoor activities Music and fine arts

-Music and fine arts 6
+Music and fine arts 24

-Friends and playing 5
+Friends and playing 18

-Other 3
+Other 2

-Free time/relaxing 1

-Time with family at home 1
+Time with family at home 2

-Learning new things 1
+Computer/Video Games/TV 2